elunna/nerfhack-changelog/README.md

 * (!) fingerless gloves do not protect against petrification

 ### potions of blood and vampire blood
-Increase nutrition for blood potions, reduced nutrition for diluted blood.
+Increased the nutrition for blood potions, reduced nutrition for diluted blood.

 ### potion of milk